-SE Process Implementation as Applied to SoS Agreement processes Because there is often no top level SoS authority, effective agreements among the systems in the SoS are key to successful SoSE.
-Organizational project enabling processes SoSE develops and maintains those processes which are critical for the SoS within the constraints of the system level processes.
-Technical management processes SoSE implements technical management processes applied to the particular considerations of SoS engineering - planning, analyzing, organizing, and integrating the capabilities of a mix of existing and new systems into a system-of-systems capability while systems continue to be responsible for technical management of their systems.
-Technical processes SoSE technical processes define the cross-cutting SoS capability, through SoS level business/mission analysis and stakeholder needs and requirements definition.
+SE Process Implementation as Applied to SoS Because there is often no top level SoS authority, effective agreements among the systems in the SoS are key to successful Agreement processes SoSE.
+Organizational SoSE develops and maintains those processes which are critical for the SoS within the constraints of the system level project enabling processes. processes Technical SoSE implements technical management processes applied to the particular considerations of SoS engineering - planning, management analyzing, organizing, and integrating the capabilities of a mix of existing and new systems into a system-of-systems capability while systems continue to be responsible for technical management of their systems. processes Technical processes SoSE technical processes define the cross-cutting SoS capability, through SoS level business/mission analysis and stakeholder needs and requirements definition.
 SoS architecture and design frame the planning, organization and integration of the constituent systems, constrained by system architectures.
 Development, integration, verification, transition and validation are implemented by the systems. with SoSE monitoring and review.
 SoSE integration, verification, transition and validation applies when constituent systems are integrated into the SoS and performance is verified and validated.